 For more experienced road users though, it doesn’t take too much to get a handle on things and as most modern vans are as refined as some cars, they’re fairly simple to operate.

-They are exceptionally large however.
-The next step up is a lorry and a lot of people can be intimidate by the sheer bulk so, if you’re hiring or leasing a van of this size, you should be very aware of the extra due care and attention you’ll have to give such a big bird.
+They are exceptionally large, however.
+The next step up is a lorry and a lot of people can be intimidated by the sheer bulk so, if you’re hiring or leasing a van of this size, you should be very aware of the extra due care and attention you’ll have to give such a big bird.

 Top Tip For Driving A Luton Van: Take The Corners Wide.